 As a Panel Member, you will:

-• Attend a training at the end of March (1 ½ hours)
+• Attend a training at the end of March (about 1.5 hours)

-• Attend a preliminary scoring meeting in May (2 hours)
+• Attend a preliminary scoring meeting in May (about 2 hours)

 • Hear agency presentations at the end of May (about 4 hours)